 When opening a second business location, it’s best to have the money on hand before you begin the process of expanding.
 If you don’t have ample cash flow, you can look for angel investors, Small Business Administration (SBA) loans or peer funding.
 Just be sure you can financially handle worst-case scenarios, like slow months while the new location gets established.

 Your competition matters, and opening a second location may introduce you to competitors you don’t have at your primary site.
 Look at what other businesses are currently operating in the new area, and determine which ones could be competitors.
-From there, you can analyze their successes and setbacks and determine how these companies present different challenges at your second location when it comes to keeping your business competitive.
+From there, you can analyze their successes and setbacks.
+Then, you can determine how these companies present different challenges at your second location when it comes to keeping your business competitive.

 A second location should operate the same as your initial location.
 To account for this, create training manuals for everything from how to use the point-of-sale (POS) system to how to follow up with customers.
 Have someone else review these to be sure they are easy to understand even when you’re not around to explain.
 [See which high-quality POS systems we recommend.]